nerab/paradeiser/README.md

       $ pom report --verbose
       TODO Ordered list of pomodori and breaks, each with annotations (like a time sheet)

 The same options as for regular reports apply.
+The verbose report also details the efficiency of each location.

 ### Exporting a Report